 There are three components of every Baha System.

-Depending on the type and degree of hearing loss, children with single-sided deafness, conductive hearing loss or mixed hearing loss may qualify for the Cochlear™ Baha® Bone Conduction Implant System.
+Depending on the type and degree of hearing loss, children with single-sided deafness, conductive hearing loss or mixed hearing loss may qualify for the Cochlear™ Baha® Bone Conduction Implant System or the Osia® Implant System**.

 Uses a magnetic connection to attach the sound processor to the implant.